Update: for a follow-up to this piece, please read the introductory section of Opera's Big Balloons.

 One of the most important yet underreported stories in African technology in the past 5 years can be told with these two charts:

-My father bought my very first mobile phone in early 2004; a Nokia 1100 that only saved up to 50 contacts and was mostly used to play Snake.
+My father gave me my first mobile phone in early 2004; a Nokia 1100 that only saved up to 50 contacts and was mostly used to play Snake.
 In the years that followed, I ‘graduated’ to a Vodafone-branded Sagem MY V-55 that could transfer pictures and music via Infrared, a Sagem my401X with Bluetooth support but only 3 megabytes of storage, Nokia 5330 XpressMusic then 5530 XpressMusic, and many others I don’t even remember -- all before my first Blackberry.

 I suspect this upgrade path feels familiar, if dramatic, to those of you who lived in an African country between 2001 and 2009; one European brand to the next, mostly Nokia, with each phone being more capable than the last.
 And as you climbed the ladder, the phones had better apps and more diverse use cases (for example, I read all the Harry Potter books as .jar files on my first XpressMusic), until now.
 This is why the above charts matter.